The 3 Steps In Curriculum Planning In Early Childhood Education

 Examples of Curriculum Planning Process for Next Steps

-Let us understand the process of long-term, medium-term and short-term planning for next step for child, with examples in the form of three different situations.
+Let us understand the process of long-term, medium-term and short-term planning for the next steps for the child, with three different situations as examples.

 Situation A